Calculating Derivatives in Excel

 • Repeat for each point where possible.
 Note that you won’t be able to calculate this for the first and last points using this method.

-See also How to Fill Series in Excel
+See also How to Open a SLK File in Excel

 Method 3: Using Excel’s SLOPE Function